-Technology No. 7: Installation of Solar Photovoltaic System for Power Generation
+Technology No. 6: Installation of Solar Photovoltaic System for Power Generation

-Electricity is a key component of the total production in a forging industry.
-The connected load in individual units varies from 50 to 1,500 kW.
+Electricity is a key component of the total production in a hand-tool industry.
+The units at Jalandhar get power from the Punjab State Electricity Board.
+The connected loads in individual units vary from 50 to 1,500 kW.
 Power generated from fossil fuel based power plants is a threat for the country's natural resources as well as the environmental impacts.
 Switching over to renewable energy for power generation is an important contribution towards the country's sustainable development.